uwaacf/SAD-2020/README.md

 # SAD-2020

 ## Getting Started
-1. Clone the repository (make sure you have permissions to modify!)
+* Clone the repository (make sure you have permissions to modify!)
-2. Make a branch for yourself that has your name in it (use git checkout -b YOUR_NAME_HERE)
+* Make a branch for yourself that has your name in it (use `git checkout -b YOUR_NAME_HERE`)
-3. Remember to set remote and upstream
+* Remember to set remote and upstream
+* Don't merge directly to master, make a pull request from your branch to master

 ## Contributions